scottyschup/mozi11a/README.md

 To-do list
 ==========
-* Make lots of funny fake entries
+[] Make lots of funny fake entries
-* Get developer.rnozi11a.org subdomain setup
+[x] Get developer.rnozi11a.org subdomain setup
-* Get this gh-pages hosted content to show up there (is this possible?)
+[x] Get this gh-pages hosted content to show up there (is this possible? __Yes.__)
-* Copy MDN style to the pixel (or just good enough to trick really unobservant people)
-* Laugh and laugh and laugh at how funny we are
+[] Copy MDN style to the pixel (or just good enough to trick really unobservant people) [] Laugh and laugh and laugh at how funny we are

 More to come...